iso-devs/.github/profile/README.md

 ## isoVerse-Mc Development

-Welcome to the isoVerse-Mc developement github page.
+Welcome to the isoVerse-MC developement github page.